TejashreeSS/study-of-basic-gates/README.md

 ## OUTPUT WAVEFORM ![waveform](https://github.com/user-attachments/assets/5d219217-df31-4872-a694-21d005a54ea5)

 ## RESULT
-Studying and verifying the truth table of logic gates in Quartus II using verilog programming is proved
+Studied and verified the truth table of logic gates in Quartus II using verilog programming successfully